aerogear/aerogear-digger/jenkinsfiles/README.md

 ## `jenkinsfile`s

 Files have groovy extension to support syntax highlighting.
-When moving to repositories they should be renamed to `jenkinsfile`.
+When moving to repositories they should be renamed to `Jenkinsfile`.

 - `android_jenkinsfile.groovy`
 - `cordova_jenkinsfile.groovy`